 Recent global economic crisis is now challenging the well-known ‘nobleness of caring’ phenomenon of nursing and midwifery profession.
 Nurses and midwives face ‘cuts versus quality’ clinical situations.
 However, the global ‘awake’ of healthcare economic analysis is recognised to offer possible solutions.
 Use of economic knowledge in healthcare is increasingly becoming important in allocating and commissioning healthcare services where there are competing alternatives.
 Emerging evidences report that healthcare economic analysis provide great value in improving patient and family outcomes within funding constraints, thereby increasing the efficiency with which care is provided.
 As demands on healthcare services continue to rise, healthcare economic analysis is increasingly important.
 There is, however, limited evidences about the efficiency and equality of nursing and midwifery care, and the area has been neglected relative to many other areas of healthcare provision.
 The aim of the 11th International Nursing and Midwifery Conference 2020 is to address the many economic facets of providing and funding nursing and midwifery care.

-The registration form is available for download:
+The registration form for international participants is available for download:

 Complete the registration form, then email it to email@example.com.